Saadmairaj/tkmacosx/README.md

 DictVar of tkmacosx stores python dictionary.
 It is very similar to tkinter `StringVar` with few modifications to it. `DictVar.get()` returns an instance of `dict` type whereas StringVar returns `str` type also DictVar method `get()` is a bit different `get(key=None, d=None)` get a key from `get()` method if `key=None` it will return the complete dictionary.

 - Configurable options for a DictVar variable.
-For example `DictVar(root, options=value, ...)`
+Syntax: `DictVar(root, options=value, ...)`

     | Options 	| Description                                                                                                                                                  	|
     |---------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------	|